kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ## Rich-text Editor <a href="#rte" id="rte">#</a>

 Building the rich-text editor in Sametable was the second most challenging thing for me.
-I realized that I could have had it easy with those drop-in editors such as CKEditor and TinyMCE, but I wanted to be able to craft the writing experience in the editor, and there was nothing better than [**ProseMirror**](https://prosemirror.net/) in that regard.
+Now, I realized that I could have had it easy with those drop-in editors such as CKEditor and TinyMCE, but I wanted to be able to craft the writing experience in the editor, and there was nothing better than [**ProseMirror**](https://prosemirror.net/) in that regard.
 Sure, I had other options too, which I decided against for several reasons:

 1. [Quilljs](https://quilljs.com/)
    - Seemed many unaddressed [issues](https://github.com/quilljs/quill/issues n ).